usmanahsan2114/admin-spotify/README.md

 **Note**:
 - Ensure MySQL is running before starting the backend
-- Database will auto-seed with 5 stores and sample data on first run (development mode)
+- Database will auto-seed with 6 stores (5 client stores + 1 demo store) and comprehensive Pakistan-based test data on first run (development mode)
 - Ensure frontend is running on `http://localhost:5173/` and backend on `http://localhost:5000/` for proper API communication

 ### Production Build